The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Complexity

-Dyer, Frieze and Jerrum have shown that no FPRAS can exist for the problem of counting independent sets in graphs of maximum degree at least~25, unless $\NPtime=\RPtime$ \cite{DFJ2002:IS-sparse}.
-Clearly, if there is no FPRAS for the problem of counting independent sets in such graphs, there can be no FPRAS for $\numwHISd[d]$ with $r\geq 2$ and $d\geq 25$.
+Sly has shown that there can be no FPRAS for the problem of counting independent sets in graphs of maximum degree at least~6, unless $\NPtime=\RPtime$ \cite{Sly2010:IS-inapprox}.
+Clearly, if there is no FPRAS for counting independent sets in such graphs, there can be no FPRAS for $\numwHISd[d]$ with $w\geq 2$ and $d\geq 6$.
 Further, since $\numSAT$ is complete for $\numP$ with respect to AP-reducibility \cite{DGGJ2004:Approx}, $\numSAT$ cannot have an FPRAS unless $\NPtime=\RPtime$.
-From Theorem~\ref{theorem:complexity} above we have the following corollary.
+Thus, Theorem~\ref{thmcor:main} below is an immediate corollary of Theorem~\ref{theorem:complexity}.